min2ha/ukwa-site/content/target/46826/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The:  The press must be free to criticise: Theresa May backs newspapers after attacks on judges who ruled EU deal must go through Parliament

 Theresa May defended the free Press's right to criticise the judiciary – saying it 'underpins our democracy'.
 The Prime Minister intervened amid protests from lawyers and Remain-supporting MPs over the reporting of last week's hugely controversial High Court ruling that Parliament must be given a vote on Brexit.